mayhewsw/talen-react/server/README.md

+# TALEN Backend

+The backend is written in python.

+## Data Readers

+See `data_readers/` for examples of dataset readers.
+If you have your own bespoke formatted dataset, you may want to write a reader for it.

 ## Database

-To check the database, do the following:
+Before running the app, you should have run `init_db.py`.
+To check the database in a python repl, do the following:

 ```python
 > from app import db